Accudio/accudio-tweaks/README.md

 * Content Security Options for default-src, script-src, style-src, font-src, img-src, frame-src, object-src;
 * Referrer-Policy;

+Also included and always-on are some general WordPress hardening methods:

+* Disable XMLRPC - Useful in too few instances and a major attack point;
+* Disable user REST endpoints
+* Remove WordPress version from generator meta
+* Reverse query string for default assets, a less common but less often removed method for finding the WordPress version
+* Replace login errors to not provide information on valid usernames.

 ### WooCommerce

 If [WooCommerce][woocommerceurl] is enabled: